Configuration File Reference

 CFG Files

 These files are in the cfg folder.
-They execute commands in the order which they are listed in the file.
-However, different CFG files are executed in different orders and in different circumstances.
+They are executed in different orders and in different circumstances.

 Startup Scripts: Valve.rc and server.cfg